Skip to main content

 Recurring Payments

-Monek securely stores payment details to enable recurring payments, requiring merchants to enable the recurring contract during the initial authorization call to the Monek payments platform.
+Monek securely stores payment details to enable recurring payments, requiring merchants to enable the recurring contract during the initial authorisation call to the Monek payments platform.
 Merchants receive a token corresponding to a specific shopper and their payment data, facilitating future recurring payments.

 Refund

 Refunds occur when a shopper cancels a purchase after payment.
 Funds are returned from the acquirer to the issuer.
-If authorized but uncaptured, a payment can be canceled; otherwise, a refund is processed.
+If authorised but uncaptured, a payment can be canceled; otherwise, a refund is processed.
 Merchants can dispute chargebacks if they refuse refunds, and refunds are considered modifications as they alter the payment's state.

 Scheme Fee